 An advocate is someone who provides advocacy support when you need it.
 An advocate is a person who might help you to:

-The Council has to offer you an advocate if you have substantial difficulty understanding the assessment process.
+Under the Care Act, the Council has to offer you an advocate if you have substantial difficulty understanding an assessment process.
 Substantial difficulty means that you cannot understand the assessment process and you do not have anyone else who can help.
 Substantial difficulty means struggling:

 - understanding relevant information